Universal USB Installer - Boot from USB

 Which is better Rufus or Universal USB Installer?

-However, in some cases, Rufus might surpass the USB Installer in regards to the speed of copying files.
-In addition, Rufus features a few different options than UUI, and was also the first tool to offer a Fat16/32 boot partition with a separate NTFS or exFAT partition to use for storage through the use of custom drivers.
-Thanks to Pete Batard's work, his NTFS and exFAT drivers are now used in many modern USB boot tools.
+Since its original inception as a simple tool meant to boot DOS from USB, Rufus has also evolved over time, adopting many of the Universal USB Installer's unique features.
+In addition, it offers some options that are not currently available in UUI.
+Rufus was the first tool to offer a Fat16/32 boot partition with a separate NTFS or exFAT partition to use for storage through the use of custom drivers.
+Thanks to Pete Batard's work, his NTFS and exFAT drivers and methods of using multi partitioning for separate boot and storage are now used in most modern USB boot tools, including Ventoy, YUMI, and UUI.